OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 #### Cached timer updates

-An edge's "inherited timer" value exists onchain and can be updated via a transaction.
+An edge's "inherited timer" value exists on-chain and can be updated via a transaction.
 Given it is a recursive definition, it can be updated via multiple transactions.
 First, the lowermost edges have their timers updated, then their parents, etc., up to the top.
 Validators can track information locally to avoid sending wasteful transactions and only propagate updates once they are confident their edge is confirmable by time.

 #### Confirmation

-Once an edge has a total onchain timer greater than or equal to a challenge period, it can be confirmed via a transaction.
-Not all edges need to be confirmed onchain, as simply the top-level block challenge edge is enough to confirm the claimed assertion and resolve a dispute.
+Once an edge has a total on-chain timer greater than or equal to a challenge period, it can be confirmed via a transaction.
+Not all edges need to be confirmed on-chain, as simply the top-level block challenge edge is enough to confirm the claimed assertion and resolve a dispute.
 A challenge is not complete at the one-step proof.
 It is only complete once the claimed assertion of a challenge is confirmed.

 ### Bonding in Challenges

 To create a challenge, there must be a fork in the Arbitrum assertion chain smart contract.
 A validator that wishes to initiate a challenge must then post an “edge” claiming a history of block hashes from the parent assertion to the claimed assertion they believe is correct.
 To do so, they need to put up some value called a “mini-bond.”

 Mini-bonds are named as such because they are a lot smaller than the base bond required to become an assertion poster but still large enough that they discourage spam attacks.
 The mechanism of how mini-bond economics are decided is contained in the economics deep dive in this directory, which also explains the cost profile and spam prevention in BoLD.
-In short, the actual cost of a bond encompasses information such as offchain costs + gas costs + griefing ratios between honest and evil parties to discourage spam.
+In short, the actual cost of a bond encompasses information such as off-chain costs + gas costs + griefing ratios between honest and evil parties to discourage spam.

 Each subchallenge that is created requires placing a “mini-bond”.
 The first, unrivaled edge’s bond is kept in the challenge manager contract on Ethereum, while any subsequent rival bonds are kept in an excess bond receiver address, which can be set to the DAO treasury.
 Once a challenge is complete, a reimbursement process can be done for honest party bonds, while the DAO keeps evil bonds.
 It is important to not offer evil bonds to honest parties to prevent perverse incentives such as griefing attacks or to discourage needless competition between honest parties.